nylander/GAAS/annotation/Tools/Util/gff/README.md

 Once you cloned the git repositpry you have to configure your installation as explained below:

-## 1) Most of scripts use the BILS librairy which is located here: GAAS/annotation/BILS
+## 1) Most of scripts use the NBIS librairy which is located here: GAAS/annotation/NBIS
 Consequently, in order to use those scripts, you must add the library location to your path like that:

 	export PERL5LIB=$PERL5LIB:/pathTo/GAAS/annotation